xdr100/5242_final_project/README.md

 performance.
 We will also discuss the usage of this model in practice, attempting to determine the empirical conditions under which the method works and does not work.

-The images used in the experiment is available in Gallery.
+The images used in the experiment are available in Gallery.